 Home > Torah - Genesis Stories in the Quran

 The name of God is a main topic in the Bible.
 He is known predominantly by the name Yahweh, which is a scholarly attempt to restore the ancient, original pronunciation of God's name.
+This is not an interchangeable title; it is God’s unique, incommunicable, personal covenant name revealed to Israel.

 Genesis 2:4 - These are births of the heavens and of the earth in their being prepared, in the day of Jehovah God’s making earth and heavens.